sofiamuollo/14267722-Sentiment-Analysis/README.md

-## Project Staus
+## Project Status
-Code is incomplete and still in development
+Code for project is incomplete and still in development

 ## Table of Contents
 * [General information](#general-information)